alexco869/AlexV_Bluestamp_Proj/index.md

 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE-->

--->
 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fgWmVoJPao0?si=CvSVnkKDithFHTtB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>